IBM/ai-on-z-containers/jupyter-tf/README.md

 This container file relies on base images from the [IBM Z and LinuxONE Container Image Registry (ICR) ](https://ibm.github.io/ibm-z-oss-hub/main/main.html).
 Specifically, a TensorFlow base image is utilized.

-Additional packages include:
+Dockerfile includes:
+- IBM z16 and LinuxONE 4 Accelerated TensorFlow base image.
+- MLFlow

+Dockerfile.minimal includes:
+- IBM z16 and LinuxONE 4 Accelerated TensorFlow base image.
-- ibm-zdnn-plugin (TensorFlow IBM z16 accelerator support)
+- IBM z16 and LinuxONE 4 Accelerated Snap ML library
+- Scikit-learn
 - xgBoost
-- IBM Snap ML
-- Scikit-learn
 - jupyter

 ## Usage

+These dockerfiles are samples only and are provided without warranty.

-This image can be built using the podman or docker build command.  e.g., `docker build -t 's390x-dev' .`
+This image can be built using the podman or docker build commands.

 Once this image is built, you can start a container using a command like this:
 `docker run -d --rm -p 8571:8888 <image_id> `